jaewoocho/transformers_code_llama/README.md

 3. Code Llama -Python

 ## Context and Problem Addressed
+  - The motivation: Increasing demand for LLMs that are specialized in programming
-  - The motivation behind Code Llama stems from the increasing proficiency of large language models (LLMs) in various applications, particularly those involving a blend of natural and domain-specific language.
-In the realm of coding, tasks like program synthesis, code completion, debugging, and documentation generation are becoming more prevalent.
-However, the challenge lies in effectively leveraging LLMs for these tasks, especially given the specialized terminology and syntax in programming.
+  - Problem: In the realm of coding, tasks like program synthesis, code completion, debugging, and documentation generation are becoming more prevalent.
-  - The Problem: Increasing demand for LLMs that are specialized in programming
+  - Challenge: Lies in effectively leveraging LLMs for these tasks, especially given the specialized terminology and syntax in programming.

 ## Approach: Solution and Implementation